Subhashb-1302/Hackthon_Project/Readme.md

 **Screenshots**

-- Taking the screenshot after clicking on every dropdown available in the Header of Be.cognizant.
+- Taking the screenshot after displaying the required dropdown and clicking on the webElement.

 **How to Run the Tests**